 People often ask, “What exactly do you teach in Kidpower?
 Anti-bullying?
 Stranger Danger?
 Some kind of martial art?”

 We call what we teach “People Safety”, which means people being safe with and around people.
-People Safety skills prepare us to take charge of the emotional and physical safety and well-being of ourselves and others.
-Just as a greater level of physical health can protect you from all kinds of diseases, so can strong People Safety” knowledge protect you from most bullying, sexual abuse, kidnapping, and other emotional and physical violence.
+These social safety skills prepare us to take charge of the emotional and physical safety and well-being of ourselves and others.
+Just as a greater level of physical health can protect you from all kinds of diseases, so can strong People Safety knowledge protect you from most bullying, sexual abuse, kidnapping, and other emotional and physical violence.
 Having both excellent physical health and strong People Safety skills can make our lives much more enjoyable.

 Fire Safety does not just mean “burning prevention” – Fire Safety means that you can use fire for heat, cooking, and fun.
 Water Safety doesn’t just mean ‘drowning prevention” – it means being able to swim and enjoy the water.
 And “People Safety” does not just mean avoiding danger with people – it means having joyful relationships and interactions with oneself and others.

 At different times in our lives, we might find ourselves in different situations, need different kinds of help, and be able to do different kinds of things.
 In Kidpower, individuals of all ages, abilities, cultures, backgrounds, and walks of life have found that People Safety skills and concepts prepare them to:

 - Advocate effectively for the well-being of themselves and others.